gcw-cropped

 We have developed the Climate Ambassador Scheme, working in collaboration with STEM Learning, which connects schools and colleges around the UK with climate and sustainability experts to access free support and guidance.
 Involving partners from universities and research institutions around the UK, the Climate Ambassador Scheme has been adopted as a core part of the Department for Education Sustainability and Climate Change Strategy.

-The University of Reading’s Institute of Education has developed a Climate and Sustainability Initial Teacher Education Framework to ensure that all trainee teachers are empowered to effectively incorporate climate education within their teaching, across all levels and subjects.
+The University of Reading’s Institute of Education has developed a Climate Education and Sustainability Initial Teacher Education (ITE) Framework to empower trainee teachers to effectively incorporate climate education within their teaching – across all levels and subjects.
+The Framework is available to other teacher training providers.

 Supporting our students